 Pre-requisites Students should have a technical background in an aircraft maintenance environment and a working knowledge of the English language.

 On completion of this Dassault Falcon 900B Differences course each participant will have gained knowledge on:

 - Identifying the primary system differences between the two given aircraft types.
 A detailed overview and understanding of the differences will be explained both in the classroom and on the aircraft.

 - Students will be able to explain the operation of every system and their primary differences as far as components as well as identifying their locations and optional equipment.

 - Performing system monitoring and operational tests IAW the aircraft’s technical documentation.

-- Differences between the fuel systems, landing gear and bleed air system.
+- Differences between the fuel systems.

 - Fault diagnosis and troubleshooting methods including the knowledge necessary for the use of on-board reporting systems.